Bankia

-Bankia ([ˈbaŋkja]) was a Spanish financial services company that was formed in December 2010, consolidating the operations of seven regional savings banks, and was partially nationalized by the government of Spain in May 2012 due to the near collapse of the institution.
-As of 2017, Bankia was the fourth largest bank in Spain with total assets of €179.1 billion.
-In 2021, the bank merged with CaixaBank to create a new entity but preserving the name of the latter.
+Bankia ([ˈbaŋkja]) was a Spanish financial services company that was formed in December 2010, consolidating the operations of seven regional savings banks, and was partially nationalized by the government of Spain in May 2012 due to the near-collapse of the institution.
+As of 2017, Bankia was the fourth largest bank in Spain, with total assets of €179.1 billion.
+In 2021, the bank merged with CaixaBank to create a new entity, initially preserving its original name.

 History

 Formation and IPO

 Bankia was formed on 3 December 2010, as a result of the union of seven Spanish savings banks that had a major presence in their historical core regions.
 The merger of the seven banks, known as 'cold fusion', took only four months, with the integration contract being signed on 30 July 2010.
 Caja Madrid, which was itself owned by the government of the Community of Madrid, held controlling interest.
 The distribution of shares was as follows: